7 must-have items when traveling with gear

-Traveling with gear is a part of our job as photographers and cinematographers, unless you shoot exclusively in your studio.
-Now granted, some of us travel into more remote places and photograph in more extreme conditions.
-Our gear is delicate, heavy and needs some special care to work, so that we can produce the video or capture the images that our clients have hired us for.
-Here are 7 things you need to know that are vital when your traveling with gear on the road:
+Traveling with gear is a part of our job as photographers and cinematographers unless you shoot exclusively in your studio.
+Now granted, some of us travel to more remote places and photograph in more extreme conditions.
+Our gear is delicate, heavy and needs some special care to work so that we can produce the video or capture the images that our clients have hired us for.
+Here are 7 things you need to know that is vital when your traveling with gear on the road:

 Your gear needs power